saltstack/libnacl/doc/topics/raw_secret.rst

 provides a convenience function for the generation of this key called libnacl.utils.salsa_key, then generate a nonce, a new nonce should be used every time a new message is encrypted.
-A convenience function to create a unique nonce based on a microsecond timestamp plus 4 random characters is provided by the libnacl.utils.time_nonce function:
+A convenience function to create a unique nonce based on random bytes:

 .. code-block:: python